Frequently Asked Questions

 Do I have to finish a course in one sitting once I start?
 How can I resume a course I am working on?

 No, you can start and stop a course at any time.
-To continue a course, find it in the My Content section of your Dashboard and click Continue.
-Then click continue again on the Course Overview page to enter the course and pick up where you left off.
+To continue a course, find it in the ‘My Content’ section of your dashboard and click ‘Continue’.
+This will take you to the Course Overview Page.
+Click ‘Continue’ one more time to enter the course and pick up where you left off.

 How do I navigate through a course?